kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

  replacing `TRTL...` with your full TRTL address.

-  You need to have SimpleWallet open and synced to use this miner, unlike conventional miners, where the pool hosts the daemon.
+  You need to have zedwallet open and synced to use this miner, unlike conventional miners, where the pool hosts the daemon.

 #### Q: Is there a calculator to see how much TRTL I'll mine per day?